mstocco/mariostoc.co/content/traininglog/20210117-ironman2021-32weeksout.md

 2nd: (Timing is up to you) Ride 60 minutes.
 Any bike.
 Keep the effort EASY.
 Can be inside or outside.
 This is basically your spin out after the longer run.

 ### NOTES
-Total Time: **145 minutes** &nbsp;Run Distance: **10 miles**
+Total Time: **145 minutes** &nbsp; Run: **10 miles**

 I don't think I slept all that well as I was very groggy this morning.
 I am a bit stiff too.

-The question for me today is how do I follow up a solid ride from [yesterday](ironman2021-33weeksout?sat), while feeling that ride in my legs?
+The question for me today is, how do I follow up a solid ride from [yesterday](ironman2021-33weeksout?sat), while still feeling that ride in my legs?

-The answer is to have an even better run on Sunday!
+The answer is to go out and have an even better run on Sunday!
 <!---->
 Carina dropped me off at _Mitchell Farm_ on her way to _Sidney_; that should put me at 90 minutes away from home on a flat route with sections of dirt road.
 My right ankle barked on my first step, and _only_ my first step; it was solid for the remainder of the run.
 In fact, everything felt solid today.